tkocou/huntwumpus/README.md

 In Windows (after you install Pythom 3.x), open a PowerShell or Windows Terminal and enter "py wumpus.py"

 Kind of a "Blast from the Past" game.

+In this version, you will find that hunting the wumpus is a lot harder than in the original game.